Stektpotet/imt2531-exam/README.md

 ## 5. Packing vertexdata

-We wanted to pack down the vertex data to a minimum practical size before sending it to the GPU.
+We wanted to pack down the vertex data to a minimum practical size before sending it to the GPU, as is described on Khronos' ["Vertex Specification Best Practices" wiki page](https://www.khronos.org/opengl/wiki/Vertex_Specification_Best_Practices#Attribute_sizes)

 We managed to pack the normals from 3 floats (12 bytes) -> 1 int (4 bytes).
 The packing happens when parsing the contents of the file.
 Since everything is bitwise opeartions it happens really fast, and does not affect load times considerably
 ```cpp